mrbmahdavi/product-purchase-prediction/README.md

 ## 🧠 Key Concepts
 - **Logistic Regression**: A linear model for binary classification.
 - **K-Nearest Neighbors (K-NN)**: A non-parametric, instance-based learning algorithm that classifies data points based on the majority class among their k-nearest neighbors.
+- **SVM**: A powerful supervised learning algorithm that finds the optimal hyperplane to separate classes by maximizing the margin between them.
 - **Feature Scaling**: Standardization of features to improve model performance.
 - **Train-Test Split**: Dividing data into training and testing subsets.
 - **Confusion Matrix**: A table to evaluate classification performance.